mvines/sys/README.md

 ## Limitations
 * No FMV discount is computed for locked stake rewards
 * Accounts under `sys` management should not be manipulated outside of `sys`.
 For example `sys` will get confused if you split some stake using the `solana` command-line tool, and probably assert
+* The US tax system is assumed in several of the commands, extending to other jurisdictions should be doable and would be a welcome contribution
 * You may have to write code to fix bugs or implement new features that are not required in my workflow